or read the essay below.

 Some Southern Baptists desired to carry on ministries which the Convention preferred not to include as boards.
 Four society-type bodies were organized outside of the Convention between 1845 and 1891 to support these ministries.
 A Southern Baptist Publication Society was organized in 1847 and a Southern Baptist Sunday School Union in 1857, but neither survived the Civil War.
 In 1859, an Education Convention opened the Southern Baptist Theological Seminary at Greenville, South Carolina.
 Forced to close during the Civil War, the seminary resumed classes at the close of hostilities, moving to Louisville, Kentucky, in 1877.

-structure was Woman's Missionary Union, Auxiliary to the Southern Baptist Convention.
+the board structure was Woman's Missionary Union, Auxiliary to the Southern

 The close of this period of Southern Baptist beginnings occurred in 1891.
 Southern Baptists did not separate from the American Baptist Publication Society of Philadelphia at the time the Southern Baptist Convention was formed.
 This northern society continued to publish books for Southern Baptist writers, provide tracts, and furnish Southern Baptists with Sunday School quarterlies, supplies, and helps for Sunday School teachers.
 It had many friends among Southern Baptists.
 When southern leaders in the 1880s proposed the formation of a separate Southern Baptist Sunday School Board, there was immediate resistance from many Southern Baptist leaders.
 When J. M. Frost, a Virginia pastor, declared in an article in Baptist papers in 1890 that he intended to push for a separate Sunday School Board, he was opposed by a large majority of southern leaders and editors.
 Nevertheless, after many debates and some sensitive confrontations, Southern Baptists formed their present Sunday School Board [now LifeWay Christian Resources] in 1891 with headquarters at Nashville, Tennessee.